harikvpy/ionic-typeorm/README.md

 ## Steps
-You can of course clone this repo and test use it for your projects.
+You can of course clone this repo and use it for your projects.

-But, if you are keen to know the steps involved in arriving at the solution, here it goes:
+But if you are keen to know the steps involved in arriving at the solution, here it goes:

 1. Create a basic Angular project.
 For this project I used `ionic-cli` to create a blank app.